arivers444/Surfs_Up/README.md

 ---
 ### Suggestions
   - It is suggested that:
       1. All months be analyzed to determine if Spring and Fall have more or less rain.
       2. The number of rainy days be analyzed.
 If there is light rain all day for a week that equates to 3 inches, but keeps customers indoors, that could be more detrimental than one day of rain that equates to 3 inches of heavy rain.
-      2. The duration of rain from a time standpoint should be analyzed.
-Do storms last 15 mins or 8hours?
+      3. The duration of rain from a time standpoint should be analyzed.
+Do storms last 15 mins or 8 hours?
 How many days are complete washouts versus days where there are quick, intermittent storms.
 ---